Envirometrix/PredictiveSoilMapping/main.md

 *“many PTFs for estimating soil hydraulic properties have been published already”* (see overviews by @Rawls1991AA, @Timlin1996AS and
 @Wosten2001JH). @Timlin1996AS reported 49 methods and estimated that
-this covers only about 30% of the total. @Gijsman2007CEA compared eight methods for all the soil classes that make up the texture triangle.
+these cover only about 30% of the total. @Gijsman2007CEA compared eight methods for all the soil classes that make up the texture triangle.
 They went through the triangle in steps of sand, silt and clay and determined the estimated values of wilting point or lower limit of *plant extractable water* (LL), *field capacity* or the drained upper limit (DUL), and soil saturation (SAT).
 They finally concluded that none of the methods were universally good.
-The best method in the comparison of
-@Gijsman2007CEA was @Saxton1986SSSAJ, closely followed by
+The best method in the comparison of @Gijsman2007CEA was @Saxton1986SSSAJ, closely followed by @Rawls1982JIDDASCE.
-@Rawls1982JIDDASCE.

 Alterra institute in collaboration with ISRIC validated the PTF developed by @hodnett2002marked on the basis of the data present in